 Challenges and Benefits of Identity and Access Management

-Discussed in the whitepaper, the whitepaper, “Beyond The Password: Identity and Access,” there are three ways to use identity and access management to protect your data:
+Discussed in the whitepaper, “Beyond The Password: Identity and Access,” there are three ways to use identity and access management to protect your data:

 - Centralized IAM, where all access decisions are concentrated in one location, be it a physical location or a virtual one